 Peter’s Concerto for clarinet and string orchestra, written for Peter Cigleris is to receive it’s first performance on 25th September 2021, at West Faversham Community Centre.

-Work in progress is a Sonata for two violas for Peter Mallinson and Matthias Wiesner.
+His Sonata for two violas written for Peter Mallinson and Matthias Wiesner was completed in August 2021.

 Peter Aviss has retired after 42 years as a string teacher.
 He is musical director and founder conductor of Oare String Orchestra and performs regularly playing viola and violin.